colin-i/actionswf/readme.txt

 TextLines is the text like in action[_sprite] call.
 NumberA lines, then NumberA1+...+NumberAN=TextLinesNumber NumberB1...NumberBN: example 1F,,0F -> 3 actions, first is an action with ACTIONRECORDHEADER of 0x1F Length, second has ActionCode < 0x80, third has Length 0xF
-FinalSpriteId is the if from the swf
+FinalSpriteId is the id in the swf